 Now that I have given a glimpse of this wonderful modern saint, I challenge you to go and read more about her life.
 There are two great books on her life I recommend – Saint Gianna Molla – Wife, Mother, Doctor by Pietro Molla & Elio Gurriero and Saint Gianna Beretta Molla by Giuliana Pelucchi.
 I would also recommend the website – The Society of St. Gianna Beretta Molla.

-As I conclude this blog post, I leave with you the words of Blessed John Paul II on the day of St. Gianna’s Canonization on May 16, 2004 –
+As I conclude this blog post, I leave with you the words of Pope St. John Paul II on the day of St. Gianna’s Canonization on May 16, 2004 –

 “Gianna Beretta Molla was a simple, but more than ever, significant messenger of divine love.
 In a letter to her future husband a few days before their marriage, she wrote: “Love is the most beautiful sentiment the Lord has put into the soul of men and women”.